-Every year the State Fair of Texas comes to town and ever year I choose not to go.
-I only want the funnel cake and Fletchers Corn Dogs.
+Every year the State Fair of Texas (you will often also find this fun treat at your State Fairs or local theme parks if you’ve never had one) comes to town and ever year I choose not to go.
+I only want the delicious funnel cake and Fletchers Corn Dogs.

-Instead of spending a ton of money just so I can go spend a ton of money, I am making fair food at home.
+Instead of spending a ton of money at an amusement parks just so I can have one when I want it, I am making fair food at home.

-Today we are making Funnel Cake.
-You will need:
+Today we are making an easy Funnel Cake recipe.

 - 3/4 tsp baking powder